How to Install macOS on a Windows PC?

 Step 3: Configure the Bootloader

 The bootloader is a critical component of your Hackintosh, enabling the system to boot macOS and manage hardware configurations.
-After installation, you need to make the bootloader permanent by copying it from the USB drive to your macOS installation drive.
+You need to copy bootloader from USB drive to your macOS installation drive to make it permanent.

 Steps to Install the Bootloader